 For the detailed list of eligibility criteria, visit the Maryland Higher Education Commission website.

 How do you apply?

-By March 1, 2020, complete and submit the Free Application for Federal Student Aid (FAFSA) online.
-Undocumented students who are eligible for in-state tuition must complete the Maryland State Financial Aid Application (MSFAA) at MHEC’s website by March 1, 2020.
-All required documentation must be submitted to MHEC by July 31, 2020.
+Undocumented students who are eligible for in-state tuition must complete the Maryland State Financial Aid Application (MSFAA) at MHEC’s website by March 1, 2021.
+All required documentation must be submitted to MHEC by June 30, 2021.